Nick Clegg: Liberal Democrats have let women down

 "He did not believe that the women were seeking formal action and believed that they wished to remain anonymous," Ms Morrissey says.

-"He now deeply regrets that he did not ask them to make a formal complaint or discuss the allegations with the then party president."'Not sufficient'
+"He now deeply regrets that he did not ask them to make a formal complaint or discuss the allegations with the then party president."

 The same two women went to see MP Jo Swinson after meeting Mr Burstow, who made "further discreet inquiries".